facephi/sdk-mobile-documentation/docs/resources/Selphi_widget_ios.md

 The language can be forced or let the widget select it based on the device configuration.
 When deciding the language to apply the following sequence is performed:

-- Searching by location code (for example, “es_AR”).
+- Searching by location code (for example, "es_AR").
 - If there isn´t any coincidence, it is possible to search for the generical language ("es").
 - If there isn´t any result, it is possible to use the language by default.